Improve Security: Use Multi-Factor Authentication Technology

-What is Multi-Factor Authentication?
+What is Multi-Factor Authentication (MFA) Technology?

 Each of Our Customers Already Uses a Username and Password—Things They Know—To Log Into My JTech

-Those factors generally fall into the something you have category—including emails, texts, or time-based one-time passcodes from authenticator apps.
-In our opinion, linking your account to an authenticator app and generating a TOTP is far and away the most secure and reliable option.
+Those factors generally fall into the 'something you have' category.
+Emails, texts, or time-based one-time passcodes from authenticator apps are all great options.
+In our opinion, using an authenticator app to create a TOTP is the most secure and reliable option.

 What Are the Different Types of Multi-Factor Authentication?

-SMS or Email Based Multi-Factor Authentication (MFA)
+SMS or Email Based Multi-Factor Authentication Technology

-Authenticator App Based Multi-Factor Authentication
+Authenticator App-Based Multi-Factor Authentication Technology

 What Are Authenticator Applications and Why Are They More Secure?

-My JTech's Implementation of Multi-Factor Authentication
+My JTech's Implementation of Multi-Factor Authentication Technology

 Authenticator apps paired with My JTech's setup tools make enabling multi-factor authentication easy.

-To enable MFA for your My JTech portal follow these steps:
+To enable MFA for your My JTech portal, follow these steps:

 - Log into My JTech and access your profile settings

-- Enter the secret key from My JTech into your authenticator app—most apps include a QR code reader to speed this step up
+- Enter the secret key from My JTech into your authenticator app.
+Most apps include a QR code reader to speed this step up

 - Enter the code generated by your authenticator app into My JTech